Approximately 35-45% of men with diabetes are affected by erectile dysfunction– Diabetes Canada

-Type 2 diabetes is a disease in which your body cannot make enough insulin or cannot properly use the insulin it does make.
-Insulin is a hormone that helps control the amount of sugar (glucose) in your blood which is why it’s important to have enough of it and to be able to use it properly.
-About 90% of people living with diabetes have type 2 diabetes.
-Several different risk factors such as obesity and unhealthy lifestyle choices can cause type 2 diabetes.
+Type 2 diabetes is a disease where your body cannot make enough insulin or properly use the insulin it does make, leading to higher blood sugar levels.
+Insulin is a hormone that helps control the amount of sugar in your blood.
+Type 2 diabetes is most commonly developed in adulthood caused by certain risk or lifestyle factors.

 What is prediabetes?

 Prediabetes occurs when blood sugar levels are higher than normal, but not high enough to be diagnosed as type 2 diabetes.
 When unmanaged, prediabetes can progress to type 2 diabetes.

 signs & symptoms

 These are the most common signs and symptoms of type 2 diabetes.
 Some people may experience no symptoms at all, especially when diagnosed early.

 - Unusual thirst

 - Trouble with getting or maintaining an erection

 Low testosterone is also common in men with type 2 diabetes.
 Symptoms of low testosterone can include: diminished interest in sex, erectile dysfunction, reduced lean body mass, depressed mood and lack of energy.